shawnlunny/Practical-Machine-Learning/index.md

 ##          E    6   52   29   42  650
 ```

 At 69% it is the worst of all the models.
-The lda table shows how much
+With an out-of-sample error rate of nearly 31% it is an unreliable model.

 ## Combine All Models